OpenVR driver

 }

 The SteamVR system registers any Antilatency device by the value of its Tag property if it is set; otherwise, the socket's hardware serial number is used.
-You can find out the serial number of the device, as well as set the value of its Tag property in the Device Network tab of AntilatencyService.
+You can find the serial number of the device, as well as set the value of its Tag property in the Device Network tab in AntilatencyService.

-We recommend setting the value in the trackers section to TrackerRole_None for each device, which overrides the tracking.
+We recommend setting the value in the trackers section to TrackerRole_None for each device, which overrides tracking.